Work out the VAT liability of goods and services supplied by health and care institutions and providers of non residential care to children.

 In general, a qualifying institution will incur VAT on its purchases in the same way as any other organisation.
 Depending on its status but, a qualifying institution may be eligible for the following zero rates and exemptions from VAT:

-- zero rating of certain equipment, vehicles and repair and maintenance services purchased by charitable institutions, or by hospitals using charitable funds (see Notice 701/6 Charity funded equipment for medical, veterinary uses)
+- zero rating of certain equipment, vehicles and repair and maintenance services purchased by charitable institutions, or by hospitals using charitable funds (see Charity funded equipment for medical and veterinary uses (Notice 701/6))

 - exemption for human blood

 - exemption for human organs or tissue and for products derived from human blood, when these are purchased for diagnostic, therapeutic or research purposes

 - exemption or zero rating of certain transport services (see paragraph 2.7)

 Exemption does not apply to synthetic blood products such as those of animal origin, or to any genetically engineered products, or to the storage of stem cells.

 5.2 The letting on hire of specialist equipment or other facilities